hrobertking/cjl/README.md

 -----
 ### *Validation*
-Each validation object will have the properties 'key' and 'complete', and may have one or more of the following properties: 'max' - the maximum numeric value the type may hold (e.g., 12 for MONTH or 31 for DAY); 'min' - the minimum numeric value the type may hold (e.g., 1 for MONTH or DAY); and 'restricted' - the completed value must be valid according to the 'completed' regular expression.
+Each validation object will have the properties 'key' and 'complete', and may have one or more of the following properties: 'max' - the maximum numeric value the type may hold (e.g., 12 for MONTH or 31 for DAY); 'min' - the minimum numeric value the type may hold (e.g., 1 for MONTH or DAY); and 'restricted' - the value after a keypress must be valid according to the 'completed' regular expression.

 The CREDIT_CARD type has a 'types' property that is a collection of objects, each containing a 'bin', a 'csc', a 'lengths' array, and a 'validation' flag.
 Additionally, the CREDIT_CARD
 'types' property has two methods: 'lookup', which takes an account number as a string as a parameter and returns the matching CREDIT_CARD.types object, and 'toString', which returns